Rafficer/linux-cli-community/USAGE.md

 **Enable Split Tunneling**

-To enable Split Tunneling, open the configuration menu with `protonvpn configure`, then select Split Tunneling with `6`.
+To enable Split Tunneling, open the configuration menu with `protonvpn settings`, then select Split Tunneling with `6`.
 Then confirm with `y`.

 Now add the IPs you want to exclude (one IP at a time) or IP ranges in [CIDR notation](https://www.ipaddressguide.com/cidr).

 If you want to have a big list of IPs or ranges that you want to exclude, it is recommended to add one IP via the method mentioned above.
 This will create the file `~/.pvpn-cli/split_tunnel.txt`.
 You can then paste the IPs or networks in CIDR notation in this file, one IP/network per line.

-Then call `protonvpn refresh` to update the OpenVPN template with your excluded IP addresses.
+Then call `protonvpn cli refresh` to update the OpenVPN template with your excluded IP addresses.

 ## Enhancements